nathanh635/Challenge4-CodingQuiz/README.md

 Wrong answers will subtract 5 seconds from the timer.
 Correct answers will add to the score.

 At the end of the quiz, the user has the opportunity to input a name to save along with their score.
 The program then prints a list of high scores to date, with higher scores at the top, which are saved in the local storage.
+If the user clicks cancel, the high scores are displayed without adding the new score.

 There is also a button to clear the high scores and start anew, which clears the local storage.